-The ST7MDTU5-EMU2B emulator allows you to control the execution of programs that you have written for the ST7265x family of MCUs (see list below) and assists you in debugging your application hardware as well as your software.
-The ST7MDTU5-EMU2B kit comes with the debugger software package-ST7 Visual Debug-which contains all of the necessary resources to help you design, develop and debug ST7 application software running in a real environment.
+The ST7MDTS1-EMU2B package will assist you in debugging your application hardware as well as your software.
+The ST7MDTS1-EMU2B kit comes with the ST7 Visual Debug software package which contains all of the necessary resources to help you design, develop and debug ST7 application software running in a real environment.

-Note: If you come across any terms or abbreviations you do not understand, you can check their meaning in the Glossary on page 63.
+If you come across any terms or abbreviations you do not understand, you can check their meaning in the Appendix C: Glossary on page 59.